rsanders9/ronny-demo/article.md

-This post is not a basic intro to Docker.
+In this post, we will be building a Docker image and running it on AWS.
 If you are looking to do a really awesome tutorial on your local machine using Virtual Box
 [Awesome GET STARTED with Docker and Node](https://airpair.com/node.js/posts/getting-started-with-docker-for-the-nodejs-dev "AirPair Posts")

 ## What to expect and why am I doing it
-I was introduced to Docker and found it very fascinating.
-So I created a tutorial for all those that want to host their app on AWS via Docker.
+I created a tutorial for all those that want to host their app on AWS via Docker.
 I created a sample app (Angular, Mongo, Node), that enables you to rate an instructor, by pressing the simple LIKE (Heart Icon).
 Using the app as our foundation, we will add the DOCKER stuff to it and make it go live on AWS.

 ## Background - Raw Steps